htm-community/nupic.visualizations/README.md

  * Select a local file by clicking 'Browse...', this will start rendering a new graph.
   * You may get warning/error labels, that can be closed.
+  * You can also enter a URL of a remote file for streaming (in supported by the server).
  * To zoom in on the graph, click and drag with the cursor.
 To zoom out, double-click.
 To pan on a zoomed graph, hold the ALT key (on Linux, hold the SHIFT key), while dragging the cursor.
  * The options to the right of the graph allow the user to:
   - Set the visibility of certain series